SoftBank and Toyota want driverless cars to change the world

 Softbank and Toyota want to change the world of transportation through autonomous vehicles and other technologies.

-The high-profile Japanese companies are forming a new joint venture called Monet that will develop businesses that use driverless-car technology to offer new services, such as mobile convenience stores or delivery vehicles in which food is prepared en route.
+The high-profile Japanese companies are forming a joint venture called Monet to develop businesses that will use driverless-car technology to offer new services, such as mobile convenience stores and delivery vehicles in which food is prepared en route.

-SoftBank (SFTBF) will own just over half of Monet, while Toyota (TM) will own the rest.
+SoftBank (SFTBF) will own just over half of Monet, while Toyota (TM) will hold the rest.

 The new company's name is not a reference to Claude Monet, the famous abstract French painter, but rather a shortened version of the words "mobility network."